Import from Jira

 To export user data for your Jira instance:

-The Select users to export page opens.
+The Export users to CSV page opens.

 Use the following guidelines to configure the user selection for export: